 Ten days ago, I asked “Whatever happened to Google Contributor?”
-Today, Google seem to have answered my question: “Contributor sign-up is currently closed.”
+Today, Google seems to have answered my question: “Contributor sign-up is currently closed.”

 Google Contributor is a service where users could out-bid bad advertisements and hide ads while still supporting their favorite websites.
 This meant websites would load faster for subscribers, they wouldn’t have to deal with as many ads as usual, and they’d pay websites directly through their subscriptions.
 Optionally, subscribers could see cute cat photos (“meow mode”) or display their own photos in place of internet ads.

-Today, the Contributor website was pulled offline and replaced by a notice saying that the service is no longer longer accepting new subscribers.
+Today, the Contributor website was pulled offline and replaced by a notice saying that the service is no longer accepting new subscribers.
 It’s unclear whether Google is restructuring its ad-replacement subscription service, or whether they’re closing up shop on the experiment.
-Google have never been very communicative about the Contributor program, and have stayed true to that by neither making an announcement to publishers or its existing subscribers.
+Google has never been very communicative about the Contributor program, and has stayed true to that by neither making an announcement to publishers or its existing subscribers.

-Update: via Nate Hoffelder on Twitter: “Google told me: We will have a new [Contributor] version early next year and have stopped sign ups for the old one in the interim.”
+Update: via Nate Hoffelder on Twitter: “Google told me: We will have a new [Contributor] version early next year and have stopped sign-ups for the old one in the interim.”
 Google should have just said this publicly instead of closing shop without an explanation.
-Update 2: Google have since changed the message to read “We’re launching a new and improved Contributor in early 2017!” and ask you to leave your email address to be notified when Contributor relaunches in 2017.
+Update 2: Google has since changed the message to read “We’re launching a new and improved Contributor in early 2017!” and ask you to leave your email address to be notified when Contributor relaunches in 2017.

 Update (): Contributor is back, and it’s very different.

-Considering the point I made a few days ago about how Google have never bothered to advertise the Contributor service, I do believe it’s very likely that the service is being discontinued.
+Considering the point I made a few days ago about how Google has never bothered to advertise the Contributor service, I do believe it’s very likely that the service is being discontinued.
 If I were to speculate wildly, Google could perhaps be moving to merge it with YouTube Red.
-Red is a ad-free subscription service, but unlike Contributor that sought to replace ads all over the web, Red is only hiding ads in YouTube.
+Red is an ad-free subscription service, but unlike Contributor that sought to replace ads all over the web, Red is only hiding ads on YouTube.

 For anyone looking for alternatives to Google Contributor, you can take a look at services like